 People whose immune system isn’t functioning at a normal level are at increased risk for MCC.
-For instance, people whose immune systems are suppressed because of human immunodeficiency virus (HIV), a solid organ transplant or chronic lymphocytic leukemia or another cancer are 10 to 20 times more likely to get MCC and much more likely to die of it once they have it.
+For instance, those whose immune systems are suppressed — because of human immunodeficiency virus (HIV), a solid organ transplant or chronic lymphocytic leukemia or another cancer — are 10 to 20 times more likely to get MCC, and their disease is more likely to recur.

 Reducing immunosuppression can be part of the therapy for MCC.
 If there’s any way to decrease your immunosuppression, this may help your body control the cancer.